Domotrique/okovision_2023/README.md

 # OKOVISION

-This project is a fork from [Stawen's Okovision](https://github.com/stawen/okovision) project which is no longer updated.
+This project was a fork from [Stawen's Okovision](https://github.com/stawen/okovision) project which is no longer updated.

 <http://okovision.dronek.com>